fabric8io/fabric8/docs/git.md

 Notice you must specify both a hostname and port to use.

-And you can optionally specify a proxy username/password if the HTTP proxy requires that.

-    fabric:profile-edit --pid io.fabric8.git.proxy/proxyUsername=someone default
-    fabric:profile-edit --pid io.fabric8.git.proxy/proxyPassword=secret default

 It is also possible to specify a nonProxyHost to allow some nodes to not use the HTTP proxy.
 Multiple hosts is separated using the ```|``` charachter.

     fabric:profile-edit --pid io.fabric8.git.proxy/nonProxyHosts=someServer|somerOtherServer default